 - The contract conditions and contract administration were appropriate for the time.
-There have been subsequent improvements made to the New Engineering Contract (NEC) (now edition 4) and increasing use of Early Contractor Involvement (ECI) contracts to de-risk the project by engaging the contractor earlier in the design process. - The procurement route and form of contract for the CGB project was to some extent driven by the funding regime dictated by DfT's major scheme funding requirements which discouraged an ECI form of contract. - An ECI contract allows relationships to be built up between client, contractor and the contract administrator.
-It also allows the contractor to contribute to the design process to ease buildability and enough time to properly plan and de-risk the project, thus overall ensuring delivery to time and budget, if not improving on time and budget. - At present there remains a significant risk to a Local Authority if, having engaged an ECI contractor to develop the design and de-risk the project the scheme ultimately fails to gain Full Approval from the DfT, in which case the Local Authority is left with a major cost with no benefit.
+There have been subsequent improvements made to the New Engineering Contract (NEC) (now edition 4) and the increasing use of Early Contractor Involvement (ECI) contracts to de-risk the project by engaging the Contractor earlier in the design process. - On the Busway the procurement route and form of contract was to some extent driven by the funding regime dictated by DfT's major scheme funding requirements which discouraged an ECI form of contract. - ECI contracts allow relationships to be built up between client, contractor and the contract administrator.
+It allows the Contractor to contribute to the design process to ease buildability and finally allows enough time to properly plan and de-risk the project, thus overall ensuring delivery to time and budget, if not improving on time and budget. - At present there remains a significant risk to a Local Authority if, having engaged an ECI contractor to develop the design and de-risk the project the scheme ultimately fails to gain Full Approval from the DfT, in which case the Local Authority is left with a major cost with no benefit.